MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 8. Repeat the above steps for any additional roles that are applied to the group team.

-### Option 2: Assign Dynamics 365 Guides roles to a group team
+### Option 2: Assign a Dynamics 365 Guides role to a group team

 For this option, you'll update the Dynamics 365 Guides role to include the Dynamics 365 group team created in the step above using the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments).
 See [Add roles to group teams](https://docs.microsoft.com/power-platform/admin/manage-teams).